beginning of content

 Fact: The flu shot is safe for pregnant women at all stages of pregnancy

-Groups at high risk of catching the flu
+Groups at risk of severe flu

 • Elderly